Jorie M. Favreau

-While earning her PhD in zoology from North Carolina State University, I trapped and radio tracked black bears in the mountains of North Carolina.
+While earning my PhD in zoology from North Carolina State University, I trapped and radio tracked black bears in the mountains of North Carolina.
 Prior to obtaining her PhD, I worked as a field technician for a variety of organizations including NY DEC (peregrines), Arizona Game and Fish (bald eagles), US Fish and Wildlife Service (California condors), US Forest Service (small mammals in southeast Alaska), US Geological Survey (honeycreepers in Hawaii), for a graduate student (hawk migration in the Florida Keys), and for the Institute for Bird Populations (banding songbirds in Indiana).

 Interests and Activities